-A connected Workspace can store a broad variety of data, including: components (and their models), templates, managed sheets, and the output fileset from your released board designs.
-Each component, template, or released output fileset is stored in the Workspace as an Item.
+A managed content server can store a broad variety of data, including: components (and their models), templates, managed sheets, and the output fileset from your released board designs.
+Each component, template or released output fileset is stored in the server as an Item.

 Management of the revisions of an Item, and the lifecycle states of those revisions, can be performed from the following two places within Altium Designer: